selimyanat/aave-like-protocol/docs/how-do-DeFi-lending-protocols-calculate-interest-rates.md

 these metrics.

 > [!NOTE]
-> Aave offers interest rates that can be stable as well.
+> Aave used to offer stable interest rates but this is no longer available.

 ## Annual Percentage Rate (APR)